CHAPTER 16 – AN AFRICAN NIGHT

 Mary snorted.
 “Have you seen the list of English books in the base library?
 They gave me a printout when I first arrived.”

 Elise shook her head.
 “No, by the time I’m done with my medical journals, I have no time to read anything else.”

-“Well, if you want to listen to men pontificating about themselves, their troubles and their world, the English section of the base library is perfect,” Mary said.
+“Well, if you want to listen to men all over this planet pontificating about themselves, their troubles and their world, the English section of the base library is perfect,” Mary said.
 “Still to be fair, it’s a military base, mostly men.
-The reading needs to entertain them, especially if they’re trying to learn English.”
+Their reading needs to entertain them, especially if they’re trying to learn English.”